shv833/django-practical-tech-task/README.md

 ## Task 7: Celery Basics
 1. Install and configure Celery, using Redis or RabbitMQ as the broker.
 2. Add a Celery worker to your Docker Compose configuration.
-3. On the CV detail page, add an email input field and a 'Send PDF to Email’ button to trigger a Celery task that emails the PDF.
+3. On the CV detail page, add an email input field and a 'Send PDF to Email' button to trigger a Celery task that emails the PDF.

 ## Task 8: OpenAl Basics